Skip to main content

 This is the critical distinction that moves the conversation from foundational principles to practical application.
 If an employer offers a financial reward, such as a reduction in health insurance premiums, a lower deductible, or a cash bonus, for completing a Health Risk Assessment, that assessment cannot legally include questions about your family medical history.
 Doing so would be considered a purchase of genetic information, which is explicitly forbidden.

 Imagine the system as a set of two distinct pathways.
-In the first, a company offers a with an HRA that is tied to a financial incentive.
+In the first, a company offers a wellness program with an HRA that is tied to a financial incentive.
 To comply with GINA, the HRA for this pathway must be scrubbed of any questions pertaining to family health.

 It can ask about your own health habits, your diet, your exercise patterns, and your own manifested medical conditions, but it cannot cross the line into the health of your relatives.
 In the second pathway, a company offers a completely separate, voluntary health service, perhaps a disease management program, that is not tied to any financial reward.